jake83741/vnc-lm/README.md

 # vnc-lm

 ### Introduction
-Add the latest LLMs🎛️ to your Discord server.
+Add the latest LLMs to your Discord server.

 **vnc-lm** is a Discord bot for messaging with language models.
 Configure model parameters, branch conversations, and edit prompts to improve responses.
 It is integrated with [ollama](https://github.com/ollama/ollama) and [LiteLLM](https://github.com/BerriAI/litellm).